YashashriGawande/yashashrigawande/README.md

 ### About Me

-- Final year undergrad at MITAOE, Pune.
+- Final year undergraduate student at MITAOE, Pune.
 - I’m passionate about learning new skills and technology
-- Ask me about any tech related query.
 - Moto: NEVER GIVE UP.

 ### My Tech Stack